Dinosaurs of Tendaguru: Reception

 In 2009, paleontologist Gerhard Maier mentioned the booklet in his comprehensive study on the history of the excavations African Dinosaurs Unearthed: The Tendaguru Expeditions.
 He commented on the effect of this booklet as "a most welcome outcome (...) was the popularization of Tendaguru for the people of Tanzania."

 In 2022, Dinosaria wa Tendaguru was mentioned in the report "Reclaiming restitution" by Open Restitution Africa, an Africa-led heritage project that referred to the Tendaguru fossils as a case study for the discussion on restitution of African cultural heritage.

 In a 2024 chapter on how the Berlin Dinosaurs got their names, the German authors working for the Natural History Museum in Berlin described how excavation leaders Janensch and Hennig had recorded the work of several African workers at the excavation.
-This acknowledgement was based on the preliminary names for several specific fossile specimens including Abdallahsaurus, named after fossil preparator Sefu Abdallah, Salimosaurus, named after the excavator Salim Tombali and Mohammadisaurus, named after Mohammai Keranje.
-In the same article the authors also referred to chief overseer Boheti bin Amrani whose contribution to the excavation was recorded both in the field notes and photographs by Janensch.
+This acknowledgement was based on the preliminary names for several specific fossil specimens, including "Abdallahsaurus", named after fossil preparator Sefu Abdallah, "Salimosaurus", named after the excavator Salim Tombali and "Mohammadisaurus", named after Mohammai Keranje.
+In the same article, the authors also referred to chief overseer Boheti bin Amrani, whose contribution to the excavation was recorded both in the field notes and photographs by Janensch.
 These specimen names bearing African names were only used in a prelimary way during the excavation of the fossils and later replaced by scientific names of the dinosaur genera.

 At the same time, these temporary names can be seen as evidence of the respect that the German scientists had for the African preparators, and as a recognition of their work and achievements.
 They point to a temporary suspension of colonial hierarchies for the period in which the expedition’s leaders worked together in the field with local preparators and excavators.